Mitsuriou/MFBO-Preset-Creator/README.md

 Choose the **latest release** on https://github.com/Mitsuriou/MFBO-Preset-Creator/releases and download either the **.7z** file or the **.zip** file that is named **MFBO.Preset.Creator.[*version number*].[*7z|zip*]**.
 They are the same, but some people do not know how to open .7z files, so I try to always provide both alternatives.

 ### Install
 The application is currently a simple executable file and not any installer is provided to the user.
-So, when the download is finished, unzip in the folder of your choice the content of the archive.
+So, when the download is finished, unzip in the directory of your choice the content of the archive.

 ### Launch
 To launch the application, simply click on the **MFBOPresetCreator.exe** file (the one with a black and white icon).